 Here is the list of telco prefix numbers in case you want to know what network has called or sent you a text message in the Philippines.
 Use it to verify the mobile numbers of the respective telco network providers based locally.

-The sim card prefix number is the first four-digit number which you can find on your sim card.
-For example, if the mobile number is 0953 – 1234567.
-The 0953 is the prefix number which determines the network provider.
+The sim card prefix number is the first four-digit number that you can find on your sim card.
+For example, if the mobile number is 0953 – 1234567 or 0945 – 8765432.
+The 0953 and 0945 respectively, are the prefix number that determines the network provider.

 In the Philippines, you can use it as a reference to determine if the mobile phone number is from a major telco network such as Smart, Globe, TNT, Touch Mobile (TM), or SUN.

 Due to the growth in numbers of mobile phone users in the Philippines, it became difficult to track down what network number or prefix number belongs to a particular telco.
 Unlike some years ago, if the mobile phone number starts with 0917 you already know that it is from GLOBE, or 0919 from SMART, or SUN cellular if the cellphone number prefix starts with 0922.

 The growth of mobile phone users can be because many of us in the Philippines can now afford to have a cellphone.
 Also, the telco promotions are becoming cheaper and better to woo subscribers to transfer to their network.

 In my opinion, this is somewhat a good thing that many have mobile phones.

 As a result, Filipinos are now able to communicate and keep in touch with their relatives, friends, and loved ones in the Philippines and in different parts of the world.

 But why do you want to know the prefix numbers of the different networks?

 I will make a 99.9% accurate guess.
 It’s because you want to know if the number you will be calling or texting is from tie-up networks.